-In addition, Nasdag proposes to allow for the initial pricing of such securities through the IPO Cross where a broker-dealer is willing to serve in the role of financial advisor to the issuer and perform the functions under Rule 4120(c)(8) that are ordinarily performed by an underwriter with respect to an initial public offering.
-To that end, Nasdag proposed to add Rules 4753(a)(3)(A)(iv)(e) and 4753(b)(2)(D)(v) to state that in the case of the initial pricing of a security that traded in the over-the-counter market pursuant to FINRA Form 211 immediately prior to the initial pricing, the fourth tiebreaker in calculating each of the Current Reference Price disseminated in the Nasdaq Order Imbalance Indicator and the price at which the Nasdaq Halt Cross will occur, respectively, shall be the most recent transaction price in that market.
+In addition, Nasdaq proposes to allow for the initial pricing of such securities through the IPO Cross where a broker-dealer is willing to serve in the role of financial advisor to the issuer and perform the functions under Rule 4120(c)(8) that are ordinarily performed by an underwriter with respect to an initial public offering.
+To that end, Nasdag proposed to add Rules 4753(a)(3)(A)(iv)(e) and 4753(b)(2)(D)(v) to state that in the case of the initial pricing of a security that traded in the over-the-counter market pursuant to FINRA Form 211 immediately prior to the initial pricing, the fourth tiebreaker in calculating each of the Current Reference Price disseminated in the Nasdaq Order Imbalance Indicator and the price at which the Nasdaq Halt Cross will occur, respectively, shall be the price that is closest to the most recent transaction price in that market.
 Nasdag believes that such price is predictive of the price in the market for the common stock that will develop upon listing of the securities on Nasdaq and that it is therefore appropriate to use the price from such trading to determine the Current Reference Price and the price at which the Nasdaq Halt Cross will occur.
 Nasdaq also believes that the IPO Cross will be a better mechanism to open trading in these cases, given that these companies may attract significant interest upon listing on the Exchange from investors who previously could not invest in a security that was traded in the OTC market.
-In that way, the initial interest in the security upon its listing on the Exchange is similar to the interest in an initial public offering.
+In that way, the initial interest in the security upon its listing on the Exchange is similar to the interest in an initial public offering making it beneficial to provide the issuer's financial advisor with additional time for quoting activity prior to launch and allowing significant financial advisor involvement in determining when to launch trading.